(Sorry this transcript sucks, we'll fix it as soon as we can!)

 [0:06] Yeah I'm all ready to go let's go.

-[0:10] What's what's that sound David are you in the middle of a hurricane or something.
+[0:10] Wait what's that sound David are you in the middle of a hurricane or something?

-[0:14] No this is just like my personal air protective equipment is it like the bare minimum I need to be safe.
+[0:14] What, no this is just like my personal air protective equipment, it is like the bare minimum I need to be safe.

-[0:35] You sound so how you sound like you got like a like earmuffs wrapped around your mouth and you trying to speak through some kind of muscle contraction over there.
+[0:35] You sound like you got, like, earmuffs wrapped around your mouth and you're trying to speak through some kind of muffled contraption over there.

-[0:42] Okay okay I'm only going to take this off but you want to risk my life but I'm going to keep my my fan on so they hang on.
+[0:42] Okay, okay, I'm only going to take this off 'cause you want to risk my life, but I'm going to keep my my fan on so hang on.

 [0:53] Oh yeah that's a little bit better on the audio.